ForEvolve/bootstrap-dark/readme.md

 ## 1.0.0

 -   Update to Bootstrap 4.6.0
--   Move the Razor Pages app to the `samples` directory
+-   Move the Razor Pages app to the `samples/razor-pages` directory
--   Add a new plain HTML sample app
+-   Add a new plain HTML app in the `samples/html` directory
--   Move the build from Azure DevOps to GitHub Actions
+-   Move the CI/CD pipeline from Azure DevOps to GitHub Actions
--   Versioning migrated to use [Nerdbank.GitVersioning](https://github.com/dotnet/Nerdbank.GitVersioning)
+-   Migrate versioning from manual PowerShell scripts to use [Nerdbank.GitVersioning](https://github.com/dotnet/Nerdbank.GitVersioning)
+-   Update README

 ## 1.0.0-alpha.1091